jlvandenhout/iota-streams-experience/examples/notifications/README.md

         }
     ```

-    Note that we are only interested int the Signed Packet Messages for now.
-There are other Message types we could listen to, like Keyload Messages.
+    Note that we are only interested int the Signed Packet messages for now.
+There are other messages types we could listen to, like Keyload messages.

 ## Step 7.
 Create the Subscriber